lheywang/EtherBench/docs/hardware/electrical/extensions.md

 |  **30**   | USART2 TX        | GND                                    |
 |  **31**   | GND              | USART3 RX                              |
 |  **32**   | GND              | USART3 TX                              |

+## Isolation

+The PCIe slot isn't isolated from the DUT by default.
+This remains an option for specific required.
+In that case, an isolated power supply will also be required to convey the provided voltage to the isolated island.

+The motherboard was designed with that requirement in mind, therefore only the two support screw require a carefull attention, as they're on the main ground domain.
+It's on the daughter board to treat them correctly.